FluffyHusky21/Raycasting/README.md

  * Fast computations, I had no lag when running this each tick
  * Uses Bhaskara I's sine approximation
  * Resonably acurate, but not perfect

+ To use, run /function raycast:spawn_instant_ray or /function raycast:spawn_dynamic_ray at the entity from which you want to raycast.

+ Feel free to use this in your own data pack, either out of the box or modified.